Jump

 C. Referring to teachers

-A man is introducing Prof. Kawamura to the student.
+A man is introducing Prof. Kawamura to a student.